 As senior examinations are an important component of the final assessment mark, the importance of adhering to the examination rules cannot be stressed too highly.

 These rules are:

-- No student will leave the school grounds during the period of examination unless prior arrangements have been made with the Exam Co-ordinator.
-At the completion of the examination students may leave the school grounds. - Only authorised equipment or material shall be used by students during examinations or assessment tasks.
-The subject department responsible for the paper/task will specify authorised equipment etc. - No borrowing of equipment from other students will be permitted during the examination. - Writing paper is issued by the school.
-No other paper is to be in a student's possession unless authorised by the faculty area conducting the exam. - Students' bags, folders etc. are to be left outside in area designated by exam supervisor. - It is each student's responsibility to ensure: - (a) their name is placed on each page. - (b) that all pages are handed in at the conclusion of the examination.
-Any work inadvertently taken from the room will not be accepted for marking. - (c) that all pages handed in are securely fastened together. - Leaving the examination room early is not permitted. - Late arrivals will be treated in the same manner as in the HSC.
-That is, generally no additional time will be allowed except in major emergencies affecting several candidates, e.g. floods, transport strikes, etc. - Students will sit in places determined by the supervisor. - Students are to wear school uniform. - No eating of foodstuffs in the examination room.
+- no student will leave the school grounds during the period of examination unless prior arrangements have been made with the Exam Co-ordinator.
+At the completion of the examination students may leave the school grounds. - only authorised equipment or material shall be used by students during examinations or assessment tasks.
+The subject department responsible for the paper/task will specify authorised equipment etc. - no borrowing of equipment from other students will be permitted during the examination. - writing paper is issued by the school.
+No other paper is to be in a student's possession unless authorised by the faculty area conducting the exam. - students' bags, folders etc. are to be left outside in area designated by exam supervisor. - leaving the examination room early is not permitted. - late arrivals will be treated in the same manner as in the HSC.
+That is, generally no additional time will be allowed except in major emergencies affecting several candidates, e.g. floods, transport strikes, etc. - students will sit in places determined by the supervisor. - no eating of foodstuffs in the examination room.
 An exception may be made for medicinal substances, such as throat lozenges, but permission must be obtained from the examination supervisors.
-Clear bottles of water are permitted. - Students will remain seated at the end of the examination until all examination material is collected and then will leave the room under the directions of the supervisors. - Students will only be allowed to visit the toilet after obtaining permission from the supervisor and will be accompanied by a supervisor to the toilet area. - No talking is permitted in the examination room once the exam has commenced and until all papers are collected. - Students must NOT bring any of the following into the examination room: - Mobile phone or smartwatch (Can be left at front of exam centre for security reasons) - Any electronic device (except a calculator where permitted).
-This includes communication devices, organisers, tablets (e.g. iPads, etc), music players or electronic dictionaries - Paper or any printed or written material (including your examination timetable) - Dictionaries, except where permitted in Languages examinations - Correction fluid or correction tape
+Clear bottles of water are permitted. - students will remain seated at the end of the examination until all examination material is collected and then will leave the room under the directions of the supervisors. - students will only be allowed to visit the toilet after obtaining permission from the supervisor and will be accompanied by a supervisor to the toilet area. - no talking is permitted in the examination room once the exam has commenced and until all papers are collected. - students must NOT bring any of the following into the examination room: - Mobile phone or smartwatch (Can be left at front of exam centre for security reasons) - Any electronic device (except a calculator where permitted).
+This includes communication devices, organisers, tablets (e.g. iPads, etc), music players or electronic dictionaries - Paper or any printed or written material (including your examination timetable) - Dictionaries, except where permitted in Languages examinations - Correction fluid or correction tape - it is each student's responsibility to ensure: - their name is placed on each page. - that all pages are handed in at the conclusion of the examination.
+Any work inadvertently taken from the room will not be accepted for marking. - that all pages handed in are securely fastened together.

+Students are required to wear school uniform as per Dungog High School uniform policy.
 Students who become sick during the examination and are unable to continue, are to notify the supervisor and then report to the front office.
-Students who leave the exam room sick cannot reenter and recommence this exam.
+Students who leave the exam room sick cannot re-enter and recommence this exam.